-For an analysis of the impact of production, grades volumes and costs for the three months and year ended December 31, 2023 relative to the prior-year periods, refer to the "Summary of Operations" section of this MD&A.
+For an analysis of the impact of production, grades volumes and costs for the three months ended March 31, 2024 relative to the prior-year period, refer to the "Summary of Operations" section of this MD&A.

 Gold Prices

 The price of gold is the single largest factor affecting Majestic's profitability and operating cash flows.
 As such, the current and future financial performance of the Company is expected to be closely related to the prevailing price of gold.